 2016 Holiday Study

 Questia Group welcomes 2017 with a new study.
 Our study presents an overview of the latest holidays, by highlighting the main channels through which Romanians purchased their products for Christmas.
 The research shows how people incorporated their electronic devices in their shopping behaviors and the digital impact on holiday shopping.
-Our research was made through an online survey on www.questia.ro covering 1,138 respondents.
+Our research was made through an online survey on www.questia.ro covering 1,138 respondents, with a plus or minus 3% margin of error.
 The survey was active between the 20th and 22nd of December 2016.

 Channels for purchasing Christmas gifts

 Most Romanians bought their Christmas gifts this holiday from stores (91.2%), but also online (36.6%).
 A small percentage of 2.8% said that they didn’t buy Christmas gifts this year.
 According to data from GPeC the total value of Romanian online retail has grown from 1.1 billion EUR in 2014 to over 1.4 billion EUR in 2015.
 Also, data from Ecommerce Wiki shows that 18% (1.9 million people) of the online population have bought something online in 2015.

 Digital impact on Christmas shopping